Best Bathroom Countertop Materials for Your Home

 Maintenance: Use either regular glass cleaner or vinegar and water and wipe the countertop with a soft cloth.

 Composite and recycled countertops are made from re-used and recycled glass and paper that are mixed with resins or some form of cement.
 The materials are fused together to create sheets and slabs that can be cut into shapes.
 These countertops have a smooth, hard surface that are attractive and give your bathroom an eco-friendly vibe.
+Similarly, there is also vitreous china options that you can try.

 Cost: Inexpensive when compared to other bathroom countertop materials